p8757181/tqm/README.md

 `tqm relabel qbt`

-3. Retag - Retrieve torrent client queue and retag torrents matching its configured filters
+3. Retag - Retrieve torrent client queue and retag torrents matching its configured filters (only qbittorrent supported as of now)

 `tqm retag qbt --dry-run`